semgrep/semgrep-docs/docs/deployment/core-deployment.md

 ![Core deployment steps](/img/core-deployment.png#sm-width-noborder)

 To manage a large volume of users and repositories, you may need to perform additional steps:

-- Role management.
+- Role management
-- Tagging projects.
+- Tagging projects

-These steps are covered in the section Deployment at scale.
+These steps are covered in the section [Deployment at scale](/category/deployment-at-scale).

 Team size isn't necessarily indicative of deployment needs.
 Features for large teams can be deployed for smaller teams as well, and are available on the Semgrep Team Tier.